-Creative responses co-produced by workshop participants with artist Chiara Dellerba will be published as part of the project’s second phase, an online exhibition (forthcoming Summer 2023).
+Creative responses co-produced by workshop participants with artist Chiara Dellerba will be published as part of the project’s second phase, an online exhibition to be launched in November 2023.
 The exhibition will also feature creativity prompts and a toolkit that will allow a wider audience to delve into their experiences of sleep.
 Responses submitted to these prompts will be added to the exhibition, creating an ever-expanding archive.
 So, even if you didn’t make our workshops, there will be opportunities to get involved further down the line!

 Click on the buttons below to read more about the online workshops and explore some resources

 All designs on this page by Chiara Dellerba.